The puzzle of Melbourne’s small and ancient seals

 But, sometimes, James can determine what type of animal the bone belonged to, how big it might have been or how its body functioned.

 And with this forensic examination, James and his co-researchers have been able to glean important information.

 Notably, these ancient seals were smaller than those of today.
 This, they say, is likely because the Port Phillip Bay of five million years ago was significantly warmer.

-This is evidenced by the Blue Whale, which cuts out the middlemen, eats plankton and grows to the largest size of any animal ever known.
+This is evidenced by the Blue Whale—a species which cuts out the middlemen, eats plankton, and grows to the largest size of any animal ever known.

 While not reaching such a gargantuan-scale, the seals of today’s colder Port Phillip Bay were at least half-a-metre longer than their ancient counterparts.